 - All approved applications for the MBA program are considered for financial awards.
 Work experience is the primary criteria for financial awards.
 The criteria is not need-based.
 More Information: Financial Awards

 - Check the status of your application online, using the user name and password you created for your online graduate application.
 More Information: GoBaylor Grad

 - If you received an undergraduate degree in business, you can apply to enter in either the fall or spring semester.
 If you do not have an undergraduate degree in business, you will begin the MBA program taking courses in our Integrated Management Seminar, so you should apply to enter in either the summer or fall semester.
 More Information: Admissions

 Director, Graduate Business Programs

-Laurie brings more than 15 years of admissions and recruiting experience to the Business School.
+Laurie brings 20 years of experience in higher education to the Business School.
 She oversees the admissions and students services teams and leads the marketing efforts for Baylor’s MBA program.
 Prior to joining the Business School Laurie worked two and half years in the Baylor Public Relations Office, and before her tenure at Baylor, she worked for nine years with the Central Intelligence Agency, living and serving primarily in Africa.

 Laurie earned both her BBA and MBA degrees from Baylor.